 Completed Application Forms |

-Accurately filled out and signed application forms as stipulated by the Puerto Rican immigration authorities. |
+Accurately filled out and signed application forms as stipulated by the government of Puerto Rico immigration authorities. |

 Identification Documents |

-Valid passport or travel documents, along with birth certificates, marriage certificates (if applicable), and other civil status documents. |
+Valid passport, birth certificates, marriage certificates (if applicable), and other civil status documents meeting the citizenship verification needs. |

 Financial Documents |

-Bank statements, employment letters, and income tax returns to demonstrate financial stability, including investment statements if needed. |
+Bank statements, employment letters, place of business proof, and income tax returns demonstrating financial stability. |

 Proof of Health Insurance |

-Documents show that the applicant has an adequate health insurance coverage plan that is valid in Puerto Rico. |
+Documents showing health coverage valid in the commonwealth of Puerto Rico. |

 Criminal Record Certificate |